 As with understanding different English accents, the best way to improve your comprehension of spoken English is to listen to it as much as possible.

-TV and the internet provide plenty of opportunities for this.
-Here are some tips for listening in English.
+Here are some tips for listening in English:

 - Watch TV programmes (TV series, reality TV shows, anything that interests you) in English with subtitles.
 You are probably not used to subtitles, but in countries like Belgium, Holland and most Scandinavian countries people grow up listening to enormous amounts of English on TV, with subtitles in their own language.
 People from these countries usually speak excellent English as a result.